torvalds/linux/Documentation/staging/static-keys.rst

 	if (static_branch_unlikely(&key))
 		printk("I am the true branch\n");

-Thus, by default the 'printk' will not be emitted.
-And the code generated will consist of a single atomic 'no-op' instruction (5 bytes on x86), in the straight-line code path.
-When the branch is 'flipped', we will patch the 'no-op' in the straight-line codepath with a 'jump' instruction to the out-of-line true branch.
+Thus, by default the 'printk' will analt be emitted.
+And the code generated will consist of a single atomic 'anal-op' instruction (5 bytes on x86), in the straight-line code path.
+When the branch is 'flipped', we will patch the 'anal-op' in the straight-line codepath with a 'jump' instruction to the out-of-line true branch.
 Thus, changing branch direction is expensive but branch selection is basically 'free'.
 That is the basic tradeoff of this optimization.